Celebrating One Year of Peterborough’s Gateway

 ENDORSED BY THE IAFF

 EHN Canada is exclusively endorsed by the International Association of Fire Fighters (IAFF) as the preferred treatment provider for Canadian IAFF members.
-Members are given priority admissions to our existing Military, Veteran and First Responder programs, like we offer at Gateway Recovery Centre in Peterborough, Ontario.
+Members are given priority admissions to our existing Military, Veteran and First Responder programs, like we offer at EHN Guardians Gateway in Peterborough, Ontario.

 ARE YOU A VETERAN, ACTIVE SERVICE MEMBER, OR FIRST RESPONDER STRUGGLING WITH YOUR MENTAL HEALTH OR SUBSTANCE USE DISORDER?